Carrot Cake — Redux

 I usually avoid baking cakes that call for whipping egg whites separate from the yolks, it’s too much work!
 (Though I’ll make exception for egg whites in my favorite angel food cake recipe by baking expert Flo Braker).
 So I nearly passed up this recipe for carrot cake that my daughter Ariel makes from a German recipe for ‘Karotten Kuchen ohne Butter”.
 Since Ariel bakes in gram weights from when she worked at Cafe Valentin in Berlin, I first converted the recipe to cup measurements from metric.
 Then adjusted the amounts to my liking and tested it her way, whipping the whites separate from the yolks – but I thought: for GetCookingSimply it needs to be simpler!
 Why not whip the eggs and sugar into a froth, then gently fold in the rest of the ingredients.
 It works!
 It’s simple, it’s light, it’s spicy just like carrot cake, and no dairy or added fat!
+Can be made gluten free too.

 I like finishing the cake with a lemon glaze